jupyter/qtconsole/README.md

 A rich Qt-based console for working with Jupyter kernels, supporting rich media output, session export, and more.

-This is a very lightweight application that largely feels like a terminal, but provides a number of enhancements only possible in a GUI, such as inline figures, proper multiline editing with syntax highlighting, graphical calltips, and more.
+The Qt console is a very lightweight application that largely feels like a terminal, but provides a number of enhancements only possible in a GUI, such as inline figures, proper multiline editing with syntax highlighting, graphical calltips, and more.

 ![qtconsole](docs/source/_images/qtconsole.png)

-## Install qtconsole
+## Install Qt console
-The qtconsole requires Qt, such as [PyQt5](http://www.riverbankcomputing.com/software/pyqt/intro), [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download), or [PySide](http://pyside.github.io/docs/pyside).
+The Qt console requires Qt, such as [PyQt5](http://www.riverbankcomputing.com/software/pyqt/intro), [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download), or [PySide](http://pyside.github.io/docs/pyside).

 Although [pip](https://pypi.python.org/pypi/pip) and
-[conda](http://conda.pydata.org/docs) may be used to install qtconsole, conda is simpler to use since it automatically installs PyQt.
-Alternatively, qtconsole installation with pip needs additional steps since pip cannot install the Qt requirement.
+[conda](http://conda.pydata.org/docs) may be used to install the Qt console, conda is simpler to use since it automatically installs PyQt.
+Alternatively, the Qt console installation with pip needs additional steps since pip cannot install the Qt requirement.

 ### Install using conda